gneu77/redux-dispatch-interceptor/README.md

 dispatch({type: "SAVE_CHANGES", payload: data}, {noInterceptTypes: "confirmationInterceptor"});
 ```

 That's it.
-If you would do this with thunks instead, you would have to warp all of your actions into thunks.
+If you would do this with thunks instead, you would have to wrap all of your actions into thunks.

 ## Quality <a name="section-quality"></a>
 * [Test results](https://rawcdn.githack.com/gneu77/redux-dispatch-interceptor/408ee25424b9aec960ea890a914297054892a5f8/test-report.html)